Table of Contents

 When looking at the cost to purchase products, EXW is usually going to be the least expensive option.
 There are some instances where sellers can obtain a tax return on the products they export, and if a seller is relying on this refund as a part of all of their profit, then FOB may end up being cheaper to both the buyer and the seller.
 However, in most instances, EXW will be the cheapest option, as it requires very little additional work for the seller.

 If a company is routinely purchasing from a specific country, and they have an export license, EXW could be an ideal option.
-We like to point out that the risks associated with EXW can be high, so we recommend a buyer typically rely on a trusted company to manage everything on their behalf when shipping from China.
+We like to point out that the risks associated with EXW can be high, so we recommend a buyer typically rely on a trusted company to manage everything on their behalf.

 Specific countries, such as China, that have good quality and inexpensive domestically focused manufacturing options are a perfect example as to why a buyer would want to use EXW.
 When a seller lacks the ability to export, ex-works allows the international buyer to purchase in the domestic market, and rely on their methods of export.